Nihilism: Existential nihilism

-Existential nihilism asserts that life is meaningless.
-It is not limited to the idea that some people fail to find meaning in their lives but makes the broader claim that human existence in general or the world as a whole lacks a higher purpose.
+Existential nihilism asserts that life has no objective meaning or purpose.
+It is not limited to the idea that some people fail to find meaning in their lives but makes the broader claim that human existence in general, or the world as a whole, lacks a higher purpose.
 This view suggests that living a genuinely meaningful life is impossible, that there is no higher reason to continue living, and that all efforts, achievements, happiness, and suffering are ultimately pointless.

 Existential nihilism has diverse practical implications since people usually act with a purpose in mind, sometimes with the explicit goal of making their lives meaningful.
 As a result, the belief that there is no higher meaning or purpose can bring about indifference, a lack of motivation, and anxiety.
 In extreme cases, this can result in depression and despair or trigger an existential crisis.
 (Note: Existential crises are inner conflicts in which individuals struggle to find meaning in their lives.
 Some authors suggest that nihilistic beliefs can trigger existential crises.
 Others propose nihilism as one way to resolve them by learning to accept meaninglessness rather than finding a source of meaning.)
-Some philosophers, such as Martin Heidegger, highlight the connection to boredom, arguing that the lack of engagement and goals experienced in this mood makes life appear pointless.
+Some philosophers, such as Martin Heidegger, highlight the connection to boredom, arguing the lack of engagement and goals experienced in this mood makes life appear pointless.

-Considering the problem of existential nihilism, Jean Paul Sartre proposed that people can make their lives meaningful by inventing themselves and their values.
+Considering the problem of existential nihilism, Jean-Paul Sartre proposed that people can make their lives meaningful by inventing themselves and their values.

 Diverse possible reactions to existential nihilism have been proposed.
-Inspired by Indian philosophy, Arthur Schopenhauer suggested a pessimistic and ascetic response, advocating detachment from the world by renouncing desires and stopping to affirm life.
-Friedrich Nietzsche sought to use the disruptive force of nihilism to re-interpret or re-evaluate all established ideals and values in an attempt to overcome nihilism and replace it with an affirmative attitude toward life.
+Inspired by Indian philosophy, Arthur Schopenhauer suggested a pessimistic and ascetic response, advocating detachment from the world by renouncing desires and ceasing to affirm life.
+Friedrich Nietzsche proposed that accepting the lack of an otherworldly source of meaning can liberate individuals from inherited dogmas to affirm life without illusions.
+He sought to use the disruptive force of nihilism to re-interpret or re-evaluate all established ideals and values in an attempt to overcome nihilism and replace it with an affirmative attitude toward life.
 (Note: In this context, Nietzsche contrasted passive with active nihilism.
 Passive nihilism is a form of resignation characterized by pessimism, hopelessness, and disengagement while refusing to acknowledge the absence of meaning.
 Active nihilism openly accepts meaninglessness and uses its negativity as a force to destroy established values and ideologies.)
-Jean-Paul Sartre suggested that people can create their own values through the free choices they make, despite the cosmic lack of meaning.
-After considering the possibility of committing suicide, Albert Camus argued instead for a defiant attitude in which individuals rebel against meaninglessness.
+Jean-Paul Sartre suggested people can create their own values through the free choices they make, despite the cosmic lack of meaning.
+Considering different responses to nihilism, Albert Camus rejected suicide as an evasion of the human condition, arguing instead for a defiant attitude which rebels against meaninglessness and affirms freedom.
 Other responses include a destructive attitude aiming to violently tear down political authorities and social institutions, attempts to undermine nihilism by identifying genuine sources of meaning, and a passive resignation or quiet acceptance.